jbshryne/chess-project/README.md

 #### The next immediate steps will be enhancing the UI, with things like:
 * Visual history of captured pieces
 * Dialog boxes ("Are you sure?", etc)
+* Click to select squares rather than drag & drop, for easier play on touchscreens
 * Option to take back last move
 * Adding notes & optional title to game
 * Improved login & signup experience